dakeshi/framework-oriented-programming/Slides/slides.md

 # Index

 - Context
-- Motivation
 - Principles
+- Advantages
+- How to?
 - Open Questions
-- How to?
 - Conclusions

 ---